andrasq/node-qibl/README.md

 Changelog
 ---------

-- 1.23.0 - add optional async mode to `tmpfile`
+- 1.23.0 - add optional async mode to `tmpfile`, fix `getConfig` to show parse errors on stderr
 - 1.22.4 - log getConfig load errors that are not "Cannot find module" to expose eg syntax errors, fix objectToError to retain undefined own properties too
 - 1.22.3 - only convert errorToObject error own properties to not restore inherited properties, more accurately restore objectToError error instances and return UnknwnError if __errorCtor not known
 - 1.22.2 - fix `getConfig` to interpret relative paths against the current working directory, new experimental `timeit`, `timeit.autorageValue`, `timeit.formatRate`
-- 1.22.1 - fix forEachProperty to return function properties, document groupBy, document `makeIterator`, `setIterator`, `getIterator`
+- 1.22.1 - fix `forEachProperty` to return function properties, document `groupBy`, document `makeIterator`, `setIterator`, `getIterator`
 - 1.22.0 - new `removeByIndex`, new `str_reverse`, new `remove2`, faster `concat2`, new `extractNotTo`,
            fix `extractTo` to not copy the property if mask is set to `undefined`, fix `globRegex` sh-style `[!abc]` charlist negation, expose `Timebase`, `noTimeout` option to `retry`, new `Dlist` doubly-linked circular list
-- 1.21.2 - new preliminary `str_count`, prune search tree for much faster `globdir`, allow duplicate calls to makeIteratorPeekable, fix str_count to not infinite loop on zero-length patterns, recognize `mergeTo` as meaning `merge`, fix mergeTo to ensure hash when nesting properties
+- 1.21.2 - new preliminary `str_count`, prune search tree for much faster `globdir`, allow duplicate calls to `makeIteratorPeekable`, fix `str_count` to not infinite loop on zero-length patterns, recognize `mergeTo` as meaning `merge`, fix mergeTo to ensure hash when nesting properties
 - 1.21.1 - have `retry` return the actual error on timeout, better `semverCompar` patch level handling
 - 1.21.0 - new `Stopwatch`, add string support to `addslashes`, tmpfile `remove` option, fix obscure tmpfile unlink,